 Sometimes the best remedy for stress is a bit of laughter.
-See a funny movie together or hang out with a close group of your friends.
+See a funny movie together or hang out with a close group of friends.
 Finding fun things to do together helps alleviate the pressure, gives you something new to do, and brings you closer.
-And feeling connected to your partner helps you…

 MAKE ROOM FOR INTIMACY

 This is a common theme for any couple, with or without dreams of a baby.
 Put on something nice.
 Light some candles.
-Set the mood.
-Incorporate foreplay.
-Be confident.
-And most of all, enjoy yourselves.
+Set the mood and most of all, enjoy yourselves.

 No baby book or research study can tell you how to make each other happy.
 Find new ways to share the love before the baby arrives.